-Here is a DIY (do-it-yourself) Travel Itinerary to Singapore and Malaysia:
+Here’s a DIY (do-it-yourself) Travel Itinerary to Singapore and Malaysia:

 Batu Caves Hindu temple is a famous landmark in Kuala Lumpur.
 You won’t miss the 140 feet golden structure of Lord Murugan once you passed the entrance.
 In order for you to see the 400 million years old limestones caves, you have to take the stairs with 272 steps.

 Climbing the stairs is easy, the hardest part of it was the mischievous little monkeys along the way.
-One monkey took my water bottle in my hand and ran away like a thief!
+One monkey took my water bottle from my hand and ran away like a thief!
 It was funny and scary at the same time.

 Formerly known as the Perdana Lake Gardens, it is located at the Heritage Park in Kuala Lumpur.
 Originally, it was created as a recreational park then turned into a Botanical Garden.
 It’s nice to stroll around here coz of the nice landscaped gardens, the man-made lake, and the tiny Stonehenge replica — all for free!